TITLE:

 · Reviews of occurrences and programmatic issues identified at other facilities including but not limited to the U.S. Nuclear Regulatory Commission and the Health Physics Society.

-· Results of formal assessments and reviews with special attention to the RSDRs submitted by the RCM.
+· Results of formal assessments and reviews with special attention to relevant notable events.

 ISSUING AUTHORITY